 After weeks of rumors and speculation, Paris Saint-Germain decided to finally make an offer to Premier League side Tottenham for midfielder Dele Alli.
-But Tottenham subsequently declined PSG’s offer of a £1.5 million season-long loan deal for Alli, according to a report from The Guardian.
+Tottenham did subsequently decline PSG’s offer of a £1.5 million season-long loan deal for Alli, according to a report from The Guardian.

 PSG had shown interest in signing Alli for weeks.
-The club dangled the option of settling for a season-long loan deal or pushing to sign the talent on a permanent transfer deal.
+The club considered either settling for a season-long loan deal or pushing to sign the talent on a permanent transfer deal.
 But Tottenham club chairman Daniel Levy has been clear that he much prefers Alli stay with Spurs and fight for a spot on the team.
 Levy is open to offloading Alli, but only if a team offers to essentially overpay for the English midfielder.

 PSG has been in the market to acquire a midfielder for depth over the current transfer window.
-So unless the club aims to offer up a monumental transfer offer for the talent, Alli will stay on with Tottenham after the transfer window closes next week.
+So unless the club aims to offer up a monumental transfer offer for Alli, he will stay put at Tottenham after the transfer window closes next week.

 Want more PSG?
 Visit the PSG Talk Podcast Network page and subscribe to PSG Talking, The 1970, and 24th & Parc.